-Do you want to track the Dodgers in the National League Championship Series, but do it undercover?
+Do you want to track the Dodgers as the new season gets underway, but either don't have cable or are at work during the game?
 Maybe you want to keep an eye on the boys in blue but have an office job that gives you checks in black and white, and you want to keep your bleeding red for your favorite team from sending your bank account into the red as well.
-Or maybe you just aren’t going to have access to a TV during the game.
-Here are four ways to check the Dodgers playoffs games out.
+Or maybe you just aren’t going to have access to a TV at the time.
+Here are four ways to check the Dodgers out this season.

-1. Track what’s happening with MLB.tv’s free Gameday service
+1. Track what’s happening with MLB.com’s free Gameday service

 2. Follow what’s going on on Twitter

-Perhaps the safest option for those who want to keep an eye on things but don’t necessarily want to be caught staring at a streaming video feed, you can follow what’s going on with Twitter.
-The Dodgers themselves tweet highlights and results at @Dodgers, plus you can do a search for “Dodgers” or track what’s happening on various popular hashtags, including #Dodgers, #NLCS, #postseason, #ThinkBlue and #ITFDB (It’s Time For Dodgers Baseball).
-We've combined those all into one search widget you can check out here.
+Want to keep an eye on things but don’t want to stare at a streaming video feed?
+You can follow what’s happening with Twitter.
+The Dodgers themselves tweet highlights and results at @Dodgers, plus you can do a search for “Dodgers” or track what’s happening on various popular hashtags, including #Dodgers, #ThinkBlue and #ITFDB (It’s Time For Dodgers Baseball).

 3. Listen to the radio, over the air or online

-4. Stream TBS on your computer, phone or tablet
+4. Stream ESPN on your computer, phone or tablet

-How are you tracking the Dodgers games at the office?
+How are you tracking the Dodgers?
 Let us know in the comments or by tweeting us at @KPCC.
-Or comment on our Facebook page (embedded below).